daisvke/insta_unfollow_checker/README.md

 1. Clone the repository or download the script.
 2. Ensure you have Python 3 installed on your system.
+3. Get your information in a ZIP file from your Instagram account

+## Downloading your information from Accounts Center

+To download a copy of your information from Instagram's Accounts Center, follow these steps:

+1. **Navigate to Accounts Center**:
+   - Click on **Accounts Center**.
+   - Go to **Your information and permissions**.

+2. **Download information**:
+   - Click on **Download your information**.
+   - Choose **Download or transfer information**.

+3. **Select profiles**:
+   - Select the profiles you want to download information from and click **Next**.

+4. **Choose information amount**:
+   - Specify how much information you wish to download and click **Next**.
+   - You have to select at least `following and followers`.

+5. **Select Download Method**:
+   - **Transfer to Destination**: Choose a destination and schedule future transfers.
+You may need to sign in to the destination's app or website.
+Click **Start transfer** and enter your Instagram password.
+   - **Download to Device**: Choose your file options, including:
+     - Date range
+     - Notification email
+     - Download format
+     - Quality of photos, videos, and other media.
+   - Click **Create files** to finalize your request.
+   - The ZIP file will be ready in a few hours.

 ## Usage